SWIFTSIM/emulator/docs/source/getting_started/index.rst

 This can be used to set up the second container, which contains the model parameters.
-For each unique model, named by `unique_identifier` we store the values in a dictionary
+For each unique model, named by `unique_identifier`, we store the values in a dictionary

 .. code-block:: python